 - 7. At its eighth session held in Tsukuba, Japan, from September 3 to 5, 2003, the BMT concluded that there was an urgent need to harmonize methodologies for the generation of molecular data in order to ensure that the quality of the data produced would be universally acceptable for use in variety characterization.
 It was also noted that it would be useful to provide guidance on the planning of databases for molecular data based on different types of markers.
 On that basis, the BMT agreed that the Office of the Union should prepare a guidance document (BMT Guidelines). - 8.
-At its forty-third session, the TC considered document BMT Guidelines (proj.8) and agreed the following amendments: - Section 6.3.1 (c): to change "locus" to "allele", subject to confirmation by Mr. Sylvain Grégoire (France), the drafter of that section. - 9.
-The TC agreed that, subject to the amendment above, document BMT Guidelines (proj.8) should be put forward for adoption by the Council at its forty-first ordinary session, to be held in Geneva on October 25, 2007. - 10.
-Following the forty-third session of the TC, Mr. Grégoire confirmed that Section 6.3.1 (c) should read as follows:
+At its forty-third session, held in Geneva, from March 26 to 28, 2007, the TC considered document BMT Guidelines (proj.8) and agreed to submit the BMT Guidelines to the Council for adoption. - 9.
+At its seventy-fourth session, held in Geneva on October 24, 2007, the Consultative Committee made a preliminary examination of document BMT Guidelines (proj.9), proposed for adoption by the Council.
+The Consultative Committee made the following recommendations: